JetBrains/kotlin-web-site/pages/docs/tutorials/native/mapping-struct-union-types-from-c.md

 - Deal with [struct and union C types](#struct-and-union-c-types)
 TODO:
 - C types maps to Kotlin types
-- C function pointers and their mapping in Kotlin/Native
+- C function pointers and their mapping in Kotlin
 - And something more (TODO)
 - Strings?
 (TODO)